henrySi1va/vs-code-embedded/README.md

 Just copy and paste the repo's URL when prompted.
 Remember to check out the `p1-escaping-arduino-ide` branch.

+VS Code has a very easy to use `Source Control` tab that can be accessed by clicking the branch icon the left side of the screen.

 You can use this repo as a template for any future projects.

 Upon opening the repo, you may recommended to install certain extension by VS Code.